murphyka/information_explorable/info_decomp.md

 Whether or not to administer a full dose of a particular drug depends on the results from town 1 and town 2.
 **Where, in each of the test results, is the information about whether to administer the drug?**

+The space of lossy compressions grows extremely quickly: it's already impractical to chart out all possibilities in this scenario.
 Since we are only interested in the Pareto front -- the information allocations that maximize predictive power -- we can set this up as an optimization problem.
 Specifically, we'll pass the possible messages for town 1 through a variational encoder and those for town 2 through a second one.
 These variational encoders look just like the front half of a variational autoencoder (VAE)<a class='citestart' key='vae'></a>, where the inputs are transformed to posterior distributions in a latent space.